 Fast Failed.
 It's Time for The Slow Lane.

-As we emerge from particularly challenging shocks to our lives, economies, democracies and ecology, the Slow Lane has only grown in importance.
+As we emerge from a period of particularly challenging shocks to our lives, economies, democracies and ecology, the Slow Lane has only grown in importance.
 There was no war or natural catastrophe to blame as the cause of the financial crisis in 2007/8.
-It was entirely man-made and laid bare a social and economic order that, to many people, felt unjust as they suffered through government austerity programs, public service cuts and economic hardship (see Story #3).
+It was entirely man-made and laid bare a social and economic order that, to many people, felt unjust as they suffered through government austerity programs, public service cuts and economic hardship.
 After decades of believing in a Fast Lane world of inventions, markets and growth, many people have begun to see its limits.
 It offers no fix to what is broken in our communities.
-It seems only fitting that this period was capped by a global pandemic, unrest over racism and economic collapse hitting the most vulnerable people hardest.
+It seems only fitting that this period was capped by a global pandemic, unrest over persistent racism, and economic collapse hitting the most vulnerable people hardest.

-You can practice the Slow Lane Principles in the privacy of our family meal, at work, or when you step up in public.
+We can apply the Slow Lane Principles in the privacy of your family meal, at work, in our business, or when we step up in public.
 Personally, seeing these principles in action freed me to open up, listen and trust that others will do right.
 It wasn't easy at first.
-I had been brought up with strictly Fast Lane values, and like many entrepreneurs, developed a habit of inducing a crisis to create urgency around my ideas.
+I have been brought up with strictly Fast Lane values, and like many entrepreneurs, developed a habit of inducing crisis to create urgency around my ideas.
 What else could be more important?
 Trying on slowness felt like playing the trust fall, where you let yourself fall, hoping that someone will catch you.
 In this case, I was hoping the Slow Lane would deliver.
 And there it was.
 Over and over, I found that when I stopped insisting on getting things done right away (= my way), new, much more creative outcomes became possible, as those around me really got a chance to contribute and express themselves.
 We built a community that got stronger every day.
 It was impossible to predict how long it would take or where it would lead.
-Some things never got done because they didn't matter at all.
+And some things never got done because they didn't matter at all.

 And I quickly learned a new habit: If it is really urgent, going slower will get us to the right place, faster.